 Sectigo provides suitable training to all staff before they take on a Trusted Role should they not already have the complete skill-set required for that role.
 Training of personnel is undertaken via a mentoring process involving senior members of the team to which they are attached.

 CA Administrators are trained in the operation and installation of CA software.

 Operators are trained in the maintenance, configuration, and use of the specific software, operating systems, and hardware systems used by Sectigo.

 Internal Auditors are trained to proficiency in the general principles of systems and process audit as well as familiarity with Sectigo's policies and procedures.

-CA Officers are trained in Sectigo's validation and verification policies and procedures.
+CA Officers are trained in Sectigo's validation and verification policies and procedures and are required to pass an examination on the applicable information validation and verification requirements.